<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Why?

-When you replace your cover in usually about 5 to 6 years, it will cost you close to $5,000.
-This does not even take into account replacing the motor or pulleys and ropes in the webbing.
+Based on our industry experience and our chat with APC, when you replace your cover (the vinyl material itself), usually in about 5 to 8 years, it will cost you close to $4,000 to $6,000 on average (*depending on where you are in the country and UV exposure).
+This does not take into account replacing the motor or pulleys and ropes if necessary.

-We advise our customers to purchase a regular security cover and use that during the winter months to keep from having to worry about opening their automatic pool cover due to snow.
+Many homeowners consider purchasing a regular security cover for use during the winter months to prevent them from having to worry about opening their automatic pool cover due to snow.

 So there you have it, the pros and the cons of owning an automatic pool cover.